 The internal auditors' duty is, amongst others, to review and assess the Group's system of internal control and report to the Audit Committee functionally.
 Internal audit reports are to be presented to the Audit Committee and forwarded to the management concerned for attention and necessary action.
-Follow up visits will be conducted by the internal auditors to ensure that corrective actions are implemented in a timely manner.
+Follow-up visits will be conducted by the internal auditors to report whether corrective actions have been implemented.

 In December 2008, the Company's wholly-owned subsidiary, Sycal Berhad, has been awarded ISO9001:2000 certification, and subsequently upgraded to ISO9001:2008 in 2010, in respect of provision of design and construction of buildings, structure and civil works.
 Periodic surveillance audits are amongst the requirements for the continuation and maintenance of the ISO9001:2008 certification.
-In 2010, 2 surveillance audits were conducted and the consultants concluded that the company has established and maintained its management system in line with the requirements of the standard.
+In 2011, 2 surveillance audits were conducted and the consultants concluded that the company has established and maintained its management system in line with the requirements of the standard.